shouldormust/placesIshouldgo/README.md

-# thingsIshouldlearn
+# thingsIshouldgo
-Things I should be learning and knowing
+Places I should be going